iLib-js/ilib-mono/README.md

 any output desired directory using a template.
 Copy is the default method with which localized json files are handled.
-1. copySparse.
+1. sparse.
 Make a copy of the source file where only the localized properties appear.
 The copy has the same structure as the original json file, but only properties where the value is localized appear in the output.